 To be clear, I’m not advocating propaganda.
 I’m advocating for amplifying the existing, positive stories that current (young) soldiers are willing to share with the public.
 Take those stories and jazz them up with short videos that feature eye-catching effects and a good dose of humor across popular platforms.
 Create the kind of material that goes viral.
 Hire the marketing pros who know your audience best (their near peers) and be willing to explore unusual channels.

 Be entertaining, be inspiring, be real.
 The truth is there is already an inspiring treasure trove of stories in our military.
 We just need to learn how to share them more effectively on the right channels, with voices that resonate.

 Additional Recommended Reading:

-* Disclaimer: As a communications strategist in the defense industry, my role does not include tackling the issue of military recruitment.
+* Disclaimer: As a communications strategist for MITRE Corporation, my role does not include tackling the issue of military recruitment.
 The views represented in this article are mine alone.